MPh-py/MPh/docs/tutorial.md

-The idea here is to first set up sensible exports in the GUI, such as images that illustrate the simulation results, and then trigger them from a script for a particular simulation run, the results of which may depend on parameter values.
+The idea here is to first set up sensible exports in the GUI, such as images that illustrate the simulation results, and then trigger them from a script for a particular simulation run.
+The results then may depend on parameter values, which you could include as part of the file name.

 ## Saving results